joonaruutiainen/recipe-book/README.md

 RecipeBook is a [MERN-stack application](https://www.mongodb.com/mern-stack):
 - MongoDB Atlas as the database for storing and managing user and recipe data
 - Node-Express RESTful API for user/recipe CRUD operations and managing user authentication and authorization
-- React application as the user interface
+- React-Redux application as the user interface

 Other technologies used in the development:
 - Typescript